- D -

 - Material: Brass

-The museum also possesses a similar item signed by the Italian
+of the case.
+See also BLOCH and a similar item signed by the Italian

 manufacturer of optical